Morklympious/unreally/documentation/C++/pointers.md

 Since coming back to a job where I have to interface with them, C++ has actually become way better than I thought, and Unreal Engine does a great job papering over a lot of the complexities that made me fucking hate myself when I had to manage pointers or remember remotely anything about them.

-## The Unreal Pointers I Care About
+## The Unreal pointers I care about

 At its core, I care about maybe three pointers because they're the ones I use most often:
 - `TObjectPtr` for your typical pointers, these have the benefits of access tracking (your IDE knowing when they're used) over normal pointers.